UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 ## About the coronavirus (COVID-19) in the UK dashboard

 The dashboard is an up-to-date and authoritative summary of key information about the COVID-19 pandemic.
 This includes levels of infections, the impact on health in the UK and on measures taken to respond.
-We update it every Wednesday at 4pm to present a dynamic contemporary picture.
+We update it every Thursday at 4pm to present a dynamic contemporary picture.

 The dashboard meets a strong public need for timely updates at national and local level to ensure good understanding of the progress of the pandemic.
 We show how the pandemic is changing through:
 - interactive maps